paviro/MMM-FRITZ-Box-Callmonitor/README.md

 	{
 		module: 'MMM-FRITZ-Box-Callmonitor',
 		position: 'top_right',	// This can be any of the regions.
 Best results in left or right regions.
-		header: "Recent calls", //This is optional
+		header: "Recent calls", // This is optional
 		config: {
 			// See 'Configuration options' for more information.
 		}
 	}
 ]
 ````

+### MMM-Callmonitor-Current-Call
+If you are interested in having a list with all active calls as well, check out [MMM-Callmonitor-Current-Call](https://github.com/paviro/MMM-Callmonitor-Current-Call).

 ## Configuration options